 - Guideline 43.
-In the event that an unexpected potential burial site or potential human skeletal material is exposed within the Cemetery, all work in the vicinity of the skeletal material is to cease immediately and an area of 10 metre radius around the find will be cordoned off with temporary construction fencing. - Guideline 44.
+In the event that an unexpected potential burial site or potential human skeletal material is exposed within the Cemetery, all work in the vicinity of the skeletal material is to cease immediately and an area of 10 metre radius around the find will be cordoned off with temporary construction fencing.
+Guideline 44.
 The find must be immediately reported to MCC, who will notify local police (as required for all human remains discoveries), and Heritage NSW. - Guideline 45.
 If the remains are suspected to be human, a suitably qualified person should inspect the remains and make a determination of whether the remains are human and if so, the likely ancestry (Aboriginal or non-Aboriginal) and antiquity (pre-contact, historical or forensic).
+The intent is for these burials to remain in situ and undisturbed.
+Burial records are updated to acknowledge the presence of an unmarked grave.

 - Guideline 46.
 If the remains are identified as forensic, the area is deemed a crime scene. - Guideline 47.
 If the remains are identified as Aboriginal, the site is to be secured and the DPC, Heritage NSW and relevant Aboriginal parties are to be notified. - Guideline 48.
-If the remains are non-Aboriginal (historical) remains, the site is to be secured and NSW Heritage is to be contacted. - Guideline 49.
-Works are not to recommence at the location of Aboriginal or historical skeletal remains until the Department of Premier and Cabinet or the NSW Heritage provide written notification of the approved course of action. - Guideline 50.
-Works within the buffer zones shown in Figure 7.1 must proceed with particular caution and recognition of the potential presence of unexpected human remains.
+If the remains are non-Aboriginal (historical) remains, the site is to be secured and NSW Heritage is to be notified under section 146 of the Heritage Act 1977.
+If relics are identified, the proposed works are to be reconsidered and the relics are to be avoided as a first option where possible. - Guideline 49.
+The location of Aboriginal or historical skeletal remains are to remain in situ, undisturbed, until the Department of Premier and Cabinet or the NSW Heritage provide written notification of the approved course of action. - Guideline 50.
+Any works within the buffer zones shown in Figure 7.1 must proceed with particular caution and recognition of the potential presence of unexpected human remains.